Siege of Sarajevo: Start of the war

 Violence broke out in many places during and after the referendum.
-On 1 March, a gunman opened fire at a Bosnian Serb wedding procession in Baščaršija, Sarajevo's historical centre and a Bosniak section of the city.
+On 1 March, a gunman opened fire at a Bosnian Serb wedding procession in Baščaršija, Sarajevo's historical centre.
 The guests were carrying and waving Serbian flags, an act which the Bosniaks, who mostly supported independence, interpreted as a deliberate provocation.
 The groom's father was killed, and an Orthodox priest was wounded.
 Some of the witnesses identified the shooter as Ramiz Delalić, a Bosniak gangster who had become increasingly brazen since the collapse of communism.
 Arrest warrants were issued for him and another assailant, but little effort was made by the Sarajevo police to apprehend them.
 The killing was denounced by the SDS, who charged that the SDA or the government was complicit in the shooting, as evidenced by their failure to arrest the suspects.
 An SDS spokesman claimed the wedding attack was evidence of the mortal danger Serbs would be subject to in an independent Bosnia.
 This statement was rejected by the founder of the Patriotic League, Sefer Halilović, who stated that the procession was not a wedding but was in fact intended as a provocation.

 On 2 March, Serb paramilitaries set up barricades and positioned snipers near Sarajevo's parliament building, but their coup d'état was thwarted by thousands of Sarajevo citizens who took to the streets and placed themselves in front of the snipers.
 Armed Bosniaks known as "Green Berets" also erected barricades in and around Sarajevo.
 More barricades appeared near Banja Luka, and a motorist was killed by armed Serbs in Doboj.
 By the end of the day, twelve people had been killed in the fighting.
 Following Bosnia and Herzegovina's official declaration of independence from Yugoslavia on 3 March 1992, sporadic fighting broke out between Serbs and government forces all across the territory.
 It continued through the run-up to Bosnia and Herzegovina's recognition as an independent state.

 On 3 March, Bosnia's Bosniak President Alija Izetbegović claimed that Serbs from Pale were marching on Sarajevo.
 Fighting soon broke out in the town of Bosanski Brod.
 Eleven Serbs were killed in the village of Sijekovac outside of Brod on 26 March, and the SDS claimed they were massacred by a Croat-Bosniak militia.
 The town was besieged and shelled by the JNA and Serbian paramilitaries on 29 March.
 There were further clashes in Bijeljina, which was attacked by a Serb force led by Serb Volunteer Guard.
 On 4 April, as the information of the killings in Bijeljina came to light, the Bosnian government announced a general mobilisation call.
 The SDS responded that this call brought Sarajevo one step closer to war.